Brian's Guide to

 All of the major rental car agencies have counters in both terminals.
 The rental car center for Terminal 1 is located in the underground shopping center (Level 0) near at the concourse A end.
 In Terminal 2, the rental car counters are located just outside baggage claim.

 Taxis can be hired from the front of either terminal.
 There is 24-hour taxi service to Frankfurt, Wiesbaden and Mainz.
-A taxi ride to downtown Frankfurt will take 20-40 minutes depending on traffic and should cost about €35.
+A taxi ride to downtown Frankfurt will take 20-40 minutes depending on traffic and should cost about €50, and slightly more for a trip to Wiesbaden or Mainz.

 Frankfurt airport B departure hall